jelkewcharoen/SpotifyOnPi/README.md

 | NC | CD |

-A second library, FT6026, is needed to make use the capacative touch capabilites of the LCD screen.
+A second library, FT6026, is needed to make use of the capacitive touch capabilities of the LCD screen.
 Import the mbed FT6026 library (https://os.mbed.com/users/JackB/code/FT6206/file/35e21af6733c/FT6206.cpp/).
-After than is complete, add the follwoing wiring to your display to set up an I2C bus between the screen and mbed.
-Capacative touch data is sent over I2C.
+After that is complete, add the following wiring to your display to set up an I2C bus between the screen and mbed.
+Capacitive touch data is sent over I2C.
 In addition to the wiring described in the schematic above this, add the following:

 | mbed | TFT LCD Touchscreen |
 | --- | --- |